This is our review for the Best Beginner Mandolin.

-There’s a lot more to the mandolin than you may realize, let’s look at the essentials and guide you towards finding the best beginner mandolin.
+There’s a lot more to the mandolin than you may realize.
+Let’s look at the essentials and guide you towards finding a suitable beginner mandolin.

 They’re a pretty unique and beautiful sounding instrument.